-Consulted on an orchard-worth of typefaces for Apple, with a focus on Latin, Cyrillic & Greek typography for both iOS and OSX.
+Spent the past year consulting on an orchard-worth of typefaces for Apple, with a focus on Latin, Cyrillic & Greek typography for both iOS and OSX.
 The specific work is mostly shrouded in secrecy, so instead of looking at the type I invite you to read this unrelated post on Apple Tattooing from Nicola’s Edible Geography blog.

 Logotype variations for Пятница (friday.ru), created in conjunction with Trollbäck + Co.